MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 # 🔄 Update Existing Follow-ups

-The AI can also modify an existing follow-up.
+The agent can modify an existing follow-up instead of creating a duplicate.

 Example: